Madquick-Private-Limited/madquick-ppg/readme.txt

 = 1.0.0 =
 This is the first stable release.
 Please update regularly to benefit from new features and security fixes.

+= 1.0.2 =

+Restructure internal pages, inside /pages/madquick-*.php Redesign all the pages
+Usages OOBs System
+Using the correct naming of identifier that start with madquick-ppg or madquick_ppg

 == Screenshots ==